2004seraph/SteamFinder/README.md

 ## Important Information

 Use responsibly and legally in your country.
 A general rule of thumb is if it's not your network, it's not your right to sniff.

+This software has no warranty, and I am in no way responsible for what you may do with tool.